You probably think there are hundreds of different diets. There aren’t. There are two.

 It’s worth saying that this doesn’t necessarily mean there’s no truth in some of the basic science.
 It may in fact be true that eating lots of protein and reducing your carbohydrate intake will encourage your body to produce less insulin.
 Medicine has long recognised the difference between efficacy and effectiveness—the difference between whether or not something works in the lab and whether or not it works in the real world.
 A drug that works brilliantly in laboratory conditions (high efficacy) but which has lots of side effects and can’t be taken with alcohol will have low effectiveness because few people will continue to take it.
 The theories behind metabolic and thermodynamic diets might well be correct (it’s very hard to argue with thermodynamics) but if they result in food cravings, having to mess about with kitchen scales, or always having to say ‘no’ to nice things at parties, few people are going to stick to them.

-And thus, few people are going to loose a great deal of weight.
+And thus, few people are going to lose a great deal of weight.